recifra/cordova-plugin-googleplus/README.md

 Additional user information is available by use case.
 Add the scopes needed to the scopes option then return the info to the result object being created in the `handleSignInResult` and `didSignInForUser` functions on Android and iOS, respectively.

-On Android, the error callback (third argument) receives an error status code if authentication was not successful.
+On Android, the error callback (third argument) receives an JSON string with error status and code into message if authentication was not successful.
 A description of those status codes can be found on Google's android developer website at [GoogleSignInStatusCodes](https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInStatusCodes).

 On iOS, the error callback will include an [NSError localizedDescription](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSError_Class/).